 Franklin “Trey” Turner concentrates his practice in the areas of collections, insurance defense, and litigation in general.
 Trey graduated from Wake Forest University with a Bachelor of the Arts degree in History.
 He has handled collections, commercial litigation, products liability, general tort and breach of contract matters for a variety of carriers.
 He has handled cases from inception to trial, including litigation at the appellate level.

-Trey is Past Chair of The Products General Liability and Consumer Law Committee and the 2009 Co-Chair of the Emerging Issues in Premises Liability Litigation Program of the Tort Trial and Insurance Practices Section of the American Bar Association.
-He is also a graduate of International Association of Defense Counsel Trial Academy, a graduate of the Leadership Columbia program and a former Board Member of Leadership Columbia Alumni Association.
+Trey is a graduate of International Association of Defense Counsel Trial Academy, a graduate of the Leadership Columbia program and a former Board Member of Leadership Columbia Alumni Association.